elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-10-06-cs3103-lecture-9-network-security.md

     - Summary link to AS boundary router
     - Extrernal link
 - Link state acknowledgement
+- OSPF uses IP directly
 > Hello messages and LSA are encapsulated in OSPF packets for transmission

 ![CS3103-8-15.PNG]({{site.baseurl}}/img/CS3103-8-15.PNG)

 # Database synchronisation
-- LSA Database initalisation when a new router is added to the segment
+- LSA Database initalisation when a **new router is added to the segment**
-	- DR send summary of its database of LSA to the new router - database descp pckts
+	- DR send summary of its database of LSA to the new router - database description packets
-    - New router responds with a list of LSA that it does not have or that are outdated: Link state request pcks
+    - New router responds with a list of LSA that it does not have or that are outdated: Link state request packets
-    - DR forwards the full LSA in the lsit to the new router: Link state update or advertisement pckts
+    - DR forwards the full LSA in the list to the new router: Link state update or advertisement packets

+#### LSA
+- Router link: Sent by normal router
+- Network Link: DR or BDR

+Others:
+- Summary link to network: Prov info on router or networks outside the area
+- Summary link to AS boundary router: Flooded to all routers by ABR (Area border router)
+- External Link: Info about networks outsides the AS

 Router infomation maintained at Router
 - Router maintains much more infomation than a host system